rayliu3798/orderparser/README.md

 # Order Parser

-A Java program that processes order data from JSON files, validates product prices, calculates totals, and generates detailed reports.
+A Java program made for the assignment from Pandell.

 ## Features